celalp/video_parser/README.md

 python analysis.py -d myfiles -y config.yaml -o myoutput -c 5
 ```

-This will generate myoutput.xlsx with a sheet in the excel file for every file in the directory that ends with `.avi`.

-Each sheet will have 4 columns,
+This will generate a folder called myoutput.
+Inside this folder there will be another folder per video.
+Within these
+folder there will be multiple files.
+These are:

+1. results.xlsx: An excel file with 2 sheets, the first one is called "raw" has the calculted values.
+The other one is
+called "reference_removed" and has the value of the reference frame removed from each of rows.
+The columns depends on
+what has been specified in the `config.yaml` file (see above).
+In addition to those columns there will be two more.

-**intensity**: total pixel intensity for each frame (w/ or w/o background removal depending on settings)
+    A) intensity: total pixel intensity for each frame (w/ or w/o background removal depending on settings)

-**mask**: total mask area
-**intensity_noref**: total pixel intensity for each frame minus the total intensity of the reference frame
-**mask_noref**: total mask area minus the mask area of the reference frame
+    B) mask: total mask area
+2. An mp4 video for each feature specified.

-You can then use these values to visualize using your favourite graphing tools.
+You can use the values in the excel file to visualize using your favourite graphing tools.

-Please let me know if you have questions or issues.
+Please let me know if you have any questions or issues.

-Alper Celik